Teacher Certification

 Category: Literacy teaching

-13. Which of these is NOT a metalinguistic skill?
+13. Which of the following is NOT a level at which phonological awareness is taught?

 14 / 40